lstbob/nvim-cfg/README.md

     <code>~/.config/nvim</code>
 7. Open up nvim and run :PackerSync to install all plug-ins.
 8. Check to see if you have roslyn installed.
 If not you should install it manually with
     <code>:MasonInstall roslyn</code>.
 The additonal registries are already added to the mason config
     so it should work out of the box.
+9. Install clipboard tool for multipe register copy/paste support.
+   <code>sudo apt install xsel</code>